dalgona coffee

 – Whipped coffee is known as Indian cappuccino (Desi Cappuccino), the same as Dalgona served with hot frothy milk.

-The differences are, of course, relative; with so many recipes and variations out there, I’m sure these two types of coffees will be hard to differentiate at a certain point.
+The differences are relative; with so many recipes and variations, I’m sure these two coffees will become complex to differentiate at some point.

 The answer lies in the chemical composition of the instant coffee granules and the absence of oils.

-Not all instant coffees are suitable and able to achieve long-lasting and smooth foam, and the reasons for that are the methods used in coffee production.
+Not all instant coffees are suitable and able to achieve long-lasting and smooth foam; the reasons for that are the methods used in coffee production.

 Two particular steps influence the number of oils present in the final product.